OpenSourceEconomics/respy/doc/source/setup.rst

 Estimation
 ----------

-Our goal is to estimate the parameters of the reward functions :math:`\theta` while observing a sample of agents over their life-cycle whose behavior and state experiences are described by the model.
-Although the the random components of the  rewards are eventually known to the agent, they remain unobserved by the econometrician.
-So each parameterization induces a different probability distribution over the sequence of observed agent decisions and their state experience.
+We estimate the parameters of the reward functions :math:`\theta` based on a sample of agents whose behavior and state experiences are described by the model.
+Although all shocks to the rewards are eventually known to the agent, they remain unobserved by the econometrician.
+So each parameterization induces a different probability distribution over the sequence of observed agent choices and their state experience.
 We implement maximum likelihood estimation and appraise each candidate parameterization of the model using the likelihood function of the observed sample (Fisher, 1922).
-Given the serial independence of the unobservables, we can compute the likelihood contribution of each agent in each period separately.
+Given the serial independence of the shocks, We can compute the likelihood contribution by agent and period.
 The sample likelihood is then just the product of the likelihood contributions over all agents and time periods.
-As we need to simulate the agent's choice probabilities each period, we end up with a simulated maximum likelihood estimator (Manski, 1977) and minimize the simulated negative log-likelihood of the sample.
+As we need to simulate the agent's choice probabilities, we end up with a simulated maximum likelihood estimator (Manski, 1977) and minimize the simulated negative log-likelihood of the observed sample.

 Simulated Example
 -----------------

-Keane (1994) analyze three different parameterizations of the baseline model.
-We study their first specification in more detail here.
-They label the two occupations Occupation A and Occupation B.
+Keane (1994) generate three different Monte Carlo samples.
+We study their first parameterization in more detail now.
+We label the two occupations as Occupation A and Occupation B. We first plot the returns to experience.
+Occupation B is more skill intensive in the sense that own experience has higher return than is the case for Occupation A. There is some general skill learned in Occupation A which is transferable to Occupation B. However, work experience in is occupation-specific in Occupation B.

 .. image:: images/returns_experience.png

-We start with the returns to experience.
-Occupation B is more skill intensive in the sense that own experience has higher return than is the case for Occupation A. There is some general skill learned in Occupation A which is transferable to Occupation B. However, the opposite is not true.
+The next figure shows that the returns to schooling are larger in Occupation B. While its initial wage is lower, it does decrease faster with schooling compared to Occupation A.

 .. image:: images/returns_schooling.png
     :width: 500px
     :align: center
     :height: 500px

-The returns to schooling are larger in Occupation B. While its initial wage is lower, it does decrease faster with schooling compared to Occupation A.
+Simulating a sample of 1,000 agents from the model allows us to study how these features interact in determining agent decisions over their life cycle.
+Note that all agents start out identically, different choices are simply the cumulative effects of different shocks.
+Initially, 50% of agents increase their level of schooling but the share of agents in enrolled in school declines sharply over time.
+The share working in Occupation A hovers around 40% at first, but then declines to 21%.
+Occupation B continuously gains in popularity, initially only 11% work in Occupation B but its share increases to about 77%.
+Around 1.5% stay at home each period.
+We visualize this choice pattern in detail below.

 .. image:: images/choice_patterns.png
     :width: 500px
     :align: center
     :height: 500px

-Simulating a sample of 1,000 agents from the model allows us to study how these features interact in determining agent decisions over their life-cycle.
-Note that all agents start out identically, different choices are simply the cumulative effects of different shocks.
-Initially, 50% increase their schooling but the share of agents in school in each period declines sharply.
-The share working in Occupation A starts to increase from 39%, peaks out at about 43%, and then declines back to 21%.
-Occupation B continuously gains in popularity, initially only 11% work in Occupation B but its share increases to about 77%.
-Around 1.5% stay at home each period.
-Initially, among those agents working, the large majority is working in Occupation A. Eventually, however, the most agents ends up working in Occupation B. As the returns to education are higher in Occupation B and previous work experience is transferable, Occupation B gets more and more attractive as we follow agents over their life-cycle.
+We start out with the large majority of agents working in Occupation A. Eventually, however, most agents ends up working in Occupation B. As the returns to education are higher for Occupation B and previous work experience is transferable, Occupation B gets more and more attractive as agents increase their level of schooling an gain experience in the labor market.